All ingredients are individually packaged, but our central facility

 Heat 1 tsp. olive oil in a medium pan over medium-high heat.
-Add chicken to hot pan, skin side down, and sear undisturbed until golden brown, 2-3 minutes.
+Add chicken to hot pan, skin side down, and cook until golden brown, 2-3 minutes per side.

 Transfer to prepared baking sheet, skin side up.
-Roast until chicken reaches a minimum internal temperature of 165 degrees, 24-26 minutes.
+Roast in hot oven until chicken reaches a minimum internal temperature of 165 degrees, 24-28 minutes.

 While chicken roasts, finish potatoes.

 Finish the Dauphinoise Potatoes

 Add cream, shallot (reserve 1 Tbsp. for sauce), half the Parmesan (reserve remaining for topping), ½ tsp. salt, and ¼ tsp. pepper to pot with potatoes.
 Gently stir to combine.

 Transfer potatoes to prepared casserole dish.
 For best results, use 1½-2½ cup capacity dish.
 You may also use a small oven-safe pan, including a cast iron.

 Top with remaining Parmesan and bake until cheese browns, 18-20 minutes.

 Wipe pot clean and reserve.